Toyota Motor Sales, USA: Distribution

 In early 1968, Jim Moran was contacted by a friend from Chicago who said that Toyota wanted to establish a dealer network in the Southeast U.S. and wanted to talk to him.
 Moran asked what a Toyota was.
 The company had been unsuccessful at breaking into the American market at the end of the 1950s and was trying again.
 Moran declined, but his friend was insistent that Moran drive one.
 According to Moran, he tested everything to see if it would break.
-While cruising at 55mph on the interstate, Moran shifted into reverse, and the engine and transmission survived.
+While cruising at 55 mph on the interstate, Moran shifted into reverse, and the engine and transmission survived.
 Moran concluded that although Toyotas weren't as stylish or comfortable as domestic vehicles, they were well-built, reasonably priced, and destined to change the automotive business.
-On October 26, 1968 he entered into an agreement to distribute Toyota vehicles from the Port of Jacksonville and Southeast Toyota Distributors (SET) was founded that year.
+On October 26, 1968, he entered into an agreement to distribute Toyota vehicles from the Port of Jacksonville and Southeast Toyota Distributors (SET) was founded that year.

 There was a similar story for Thomas H. Friedkin.
 During the 1960s, one of Friedkin's hobbies was racing cars.
 He was friends with Carroll Shelby, famous for designing the AC Cobra and the Shelby Mustang.
 Shelby had turned down an offer to become a distributor for Toyota because Lee Iacocca told Shelby that "the domestic makers were going to push the Japanese back into the ocean".
 Shelby introduced Friedkin to Toyota, and Friedkin entered into an agreement to distribute Toyota vehicles from the Port of Houston.
 Gulf States Toyota Distributors (GST) was founded in 1969.

 Toyota Dealers in the remaining 40 states receive their vehicles from Toyota Motor Sales.